8 Tips for Childproofing Your Home

 If it’s breakable, sharp or dangerous in any way, put it out of reach in a childproof or locked area.
 Even items that seem benign—such as small objects (choking hazards), medications (even with childproof caps), plastic bags and lighters—should be out of sight and out of reach.

-Make sure you have working smoke alarms on every level of your home, especially in and near sleeping areas.
-Carbon monoxide alarms should be located near sleeping areas.
-Replace batteries annually; that’s a small price to pay for your safety.
+Make sure you have working smoke alarms and carbon monoxide alarms on every level of your home, especially in and near sleeping areas.
+Replace batteries annually; the cost and hassle of replacement are small prices to pay for your and your family’s safety.

 5. Watch out for water